 An elegant new algorithm developed by Danish researchers can significantly reduce the resource consumption of the world’s computer servers.

 Bringing Back Trees To ‘Forest City’s’ Redlined Areas Helps Residents And The Climate

-Some cities are now moving to increase their tree canopy, in part to shield against the worst effects of climate change.
+Some cities are now moving to expand their urban forestry, in part to shield against the worst effects of climate change.
 Those efforts also are aimed at attacking long-standing economic and racial inequity.
 Researchers have found that low-income neighborhoods generally have fewer trees than wealthier ones.